 A history of Senate Bill ("SB") 43, which was intended to expand access to renewable energy to ratepayers, is provided in Ms. Morien's testimony.
-As I Mr. O'Connell describeds in hismy May testimony and at the time of that filing, SDG&E provideds its bundled customers with the option to purchase 100% renewable energy through the Green Tariff Shared Renewables ("GTSR") program, branded as EcoChoice and EcoShare.
-The EcoChoice option enableds customers to purchase renewable energy from contracted solar resources that have been dedicated to the program, which included Midway Solar and Wister Solar.
-The costs for these resources were to beare recovered in the Green Tariff Shared Renewable Balancing Account ("GTSRBA").
+As Mr. O'Connell describes in his testimony, SDG&E provides its bundled customers with the option to purchase 100% renewable energy through the Green Tariff Shared Renewables ("GTSR") program, branded as EcoChoice and EcoShare.
+The EcoChoice option enables customers to purchase renewable energy from contracted solar resources that have been dedicated to the program, which include Midway Solar and Wister Solar.
+The costs for these resources are recovered in the Green Tariff Shared Renewable Balancing Account ("GTSRBA").